vanctate/Computer-Science-Coursework/readme.txt

-This repository contains all my programming coursework I've completed while attending the University of Colorado Denver.
+This repository contains all my programming coursework I've completed while studying computer science at the University of Colorado Denver.

 Courses in order from freshman year on:
   - CSCI 1410 Fundamentals of Computing (C++)